backstage/backstage/docs/features/scaffolder/register-your-own-template.md

     - Recommended
     - React
 spec:
-  # which templater key to use in the templaters registry
+  # which templater key to use in the templaters builder
   templater: cookiecutter
 	# what does this template create
   type: website